 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2 to the financial statements, the Company has experienced net losses since inception and negative cash flows from operations and has relied on loans from related parties to fund its operations.
+As discussed in Note 2 to the financial statements, the Company has experienced net losses since inception and has relied on stockholder loans to fund its operations.
+The Company has a working capital deficit and an accumulated deficit.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans in regard to these matters are described in Note 2.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.